 Get your staff on the same page

-As with all types of phishing, attacks can happen to anyone at any time.
+As with all types of phishing, attackers can target anyone at any time.
 For organisations to ensure their systems aren’t infected, they need to train staff to identify and defend against attacks.

-Our Phishing Staff Awareness E-learning Course will teach your staff everything they need to know about phishing, including what happens if they fall victim.
+They’ll learn everything they need to know about phishing, including how they can spot a bogus message and what happens if they fall victim.